Swing (Savage song)

 "Swing" is the lead single from New Zealand hip hop artist Savage's debut solo album, Moonshine.
 It was released in January 2005, and reached number one on the New Zealand singles chart.
 In 2008, it was released in the United States with a remix featuring American rapper Soulja Boy, which reached number 45 on the Billboard Hot 100.
 The remix featured on Savage's second studio album and US debut, Savage Island, alongside a second remix featuring American rapper Pitbull.
-The song was also covered by metalcore bands Miss May I and Drop Dead, Gorgeous.

 In 2013, the song was remixed by Australian producer Joel Fletcher.
 The remix, credited as "Joel Fletcher & Savage", reached number two in Australia, and was certified quadruple platinum by the Australian Recording Industry Association.

 Original version

-"Swing" was sent to radio in New Zealand in November 2004, and released commercially in the first week of January 2005 as Savage's debut solo single, following an album as part of the Deceptikonz and a feature on Scribe's hit single "Not Many – The Remix!".
+"Swing" was sent to radio in New Zealand in November 2004 and released commercially in the first week of January 2005 as Savage's debut solo single, following an album as part of the Deceptikonz and a feature on Scribe's hit single "Not Many – The Remix!".
 The music video was filmed by Offramp Productions in Ōtāhuhu, New Zealand in November 2004.
 In the single's first week of release, it debuted at number two on the New Zealand singles chart, behind Snoop Dogg's "Drop It Like It's Hot", and the following week it climbed to number one, where it remained for five weeks.
 It finished 2005 as the year's ninth highest selling single in New Zealand, and the second highest by a New Zealand artist, behind Savage's own follow-up single "Moonshine".

 It was released in Australia on 15 August 2005, and debuted at number 44 on the ARIA Singles Chart, reaching a peak of number 36 in its second week.
 Prior to its United States release, "Swing" had reportedly sold over 130,000 copies in New Zealand and Australia.